Digital Nomads aka Location Independent People

 Following digital nomads on social media platforms, you see beautiful images of their travelings: amazing views of nature, pictures of themselves while working with their laptop in a hammock or on a beach (imagine what sand will do with the devices …), and selfies with fun people while having 5-stars dinners.
 Often it looks like they live in paradise and have found the perfect way of living.

 For some it is true.
 They know how to manage their work and their free life.
 But for a part of these people, a life of being location independent in a strange country is not what they expected to be.
-Beth Altringer, a lecturer on innovation and design at the John A. Paulson School of Engineering and Applied Sciences and the Graduate School of Design at Harvard University, conducted a huge research in which she wanted to figure out if being a digital nomad was a viable career lifestyle, a subsidized holiday, or a relatively high-risk financial and career gamble.
+Beth Altringer, a lecturer on innovation and design at the John A. Paulson School of Engineering and Applied Sciences and the Graduate School of Design at Harvard University, conducted huge research in which she wanted to figure out if being a digital nomad was a viable career lifestyle, a subsidized holiday, or a relatively high-risk financial and career gamble.

 Work, work, work

-Starting a new life in another country, get a place to live and an internet connection, setting up an online business, connect with people to keep your network healthy, do the research, marketing, PR, analytics, maintain contact with your clients, write proposals, do the actually work, study to learn new skills, write blogs to keep the online presence up to date, do more work, and keep yourself healthy with food, sports, and some good contacts in real life: not everyone is viable to do all this.
+Starting a new life in another country, get a place to live and an internet connection, setting up an online business, connect with people to keep your network healthy, do the research, marketing, PR, analytics, maintain contact with your clients, write proposals, do the actual work, study to learn new skills, write blogs to keep the online presence up to date, do more work, and keep yourself healthy with food, sports, and some good contacts in real life: not everyone is viable to do all this.
 There is no shortcut (unless you have money enough to hire other people to execute some tasks).
 For a start-up or an entrepreneur that starts from scratch: these are the tasks you have to fulfill consistently.

-So, while you can see on my social media accounts some nice pictures of the things I do, like snorkeling, socialising, and so on, the hard work behind the screens is not visible (unless you would have a look at my website, see the content and the portfolio and realize that is just a small part of what I did within a year).
-Even if you are not moving around the world, it takes a lot of time, consistency and dedication to set up a business, become an (serial-) entrepreneur and/or work as a freelancer to earn enough for a living.
+So, while you can see on my social media accounts some nice pictures of the things I do, like snorkeling, socializing, and so on, the hard work behind the screens is not visible (unless you would have a look at my website, see the content and the portfolio and realize that is just a small part of what I did within a year).
+Even if you are not moving around the world, it takes a lot of time, consistency, and dedication to set up a business, become an (serial-) entrepreneur, and/or work as a freelancer to earn enough for a living.

 This way of being independent goes for most digital nomads.
-According to Altringer’s research, the hard work, the responsibilities, less time to spend with family, friends and colleagues, the insecurity of not knowing how much money you will earn in the following weeks, the control of their own agenda, the willingness to keep the brain and skills in perfect form: for some it is too much.
+According to Altringer’s research, the hard work, the responsibilities, less time to spend with family, friends, and colleagues, the insecurity of not knowing how much money you will earn in the following weeks, the control of their own agenda, the willingness to keep the brain and skills in perfect form: for some it is too much.
 Some people need the comfort of predictability.
 They go back home.

-I think these people are brave: they dared to take steps to see if their dreamlife can become reality and if it’s still the life they were looking for.
+I think these people are brave: they dared to take steps to see if their dream life can become reality and if it’s still the life they were looking for.
 They don’t have to regret something they did not try.

 Even though I never wanted to give up this location independent life, I have had my moments that I had enough of the desert heat, the lack of quality of stuff, the poor choices you have to prepare a healthy dinner, and especially the animal torture that appears to be ‘normal’ for some local kids.
 But this is the lifestyle I have chosen to live and it fits me perfectly.
-I thrive on the unknown and being totally independent motivates me more than anything in the world, to see what I am capable of, to deliver what my clients need and to make a success out of my business.
+I thrive on the unknown and being totally independent motivates me more than anything in the world, to see what I am capable of, to deliver what my clients need, and to make a success out of my business.